ajcrites/ts-config-mobiquity/README.md

 }
 ```

-You can use this for commit hooks running `tslint --fix`.
+You can use this for commit hooks running `tslint --fix -c tslint.fix.json`.

 ### Linting Rules
 The core lint configuration extends [`tslint-config-airbnb`](https://github.com/progre/tslint-config-airbnb)